ONSdigital/sds/README.md

 pip install -r requirements.txt
 ```

-### Running SDS locally with services running in GCloud
+### Running SDS locally with services running in GCloud.

 In order to connect to real services in GCloud, you will need a GCP test project or make
 use of the sandbox project.
 Instructions for setting this up are included in the IaC repo.